 At O’Neil Wysocki, our team of experienced lawyers are dedicated to helping our clients in Texas resolve their family law disputes.
-From negotiating child custody agreements to uncovering hidden assets, our attorneys provide knowledgeable, professional, and effective legal counsel for all matters related to family law.
+From negotiating child custody agreements and child support responsibility, to uncovering hidden assets, our attorneys provide knowledgeable, professional, and effective legal counsel for all matters related to family law.

 Getting ready to separate from your spouse can be stressful, which is why we are here to help make sure you are ready to move on with your divorce proceedings.
 In this blog, we recap Chapter 2 of Michelle May O’Neil’s book, What You Need to Know About Divorce in Texas, to help you protect yourself and prepare for your divorce.